PZebarth/Python-Spark-Big-Data-Supervised-Learning/README.md

 >2.
 Feature Engineering and Scaling
 >3.
 Modelling

 I made use of sparks declarative and imperative programming in steps 1 and 2.
-I explored all variables and found 4 neccessary to engineer the remaining necessary.
+I explored all variables and found 4 neccessary to engineer the remaining variables.
 I scaled them to appropriate dimensions.
 Then I modelled the data using several machine learning algorithms from which I chose one with the best metrics and performance so my solution could scale.

 ## File Description
 The files seen here encompass all my work for this project.
 There is a seperate folder for the web app called "app" which displays visuals and data from Sparkify.ipynb notebook.
 The notebook contains all the analysis and findings for this project.
 The file descriptions follow: